jrached/dynus_setup/README.md

 2. Generate key with gen_ssh_key.sh file and add it to your github account
 3. Run setup_dynus.sh script
 4. Go to gurobi and get an academic license
 5. Get ip address using: ifconfig | grep inet.
-It should be on the 192.168.0.xxx network (raven)
+It should be on the 192.168.0.xxx network (raven).
+Save it somewhere
 6. Set wired connection ip for lidar to 192.168.1.50 on ubuntu gui
+7. Modify the MID360 config file in livox_driver_ros2 to be 192.168.1.1xx where xx are last two digits of serial number
-7. Add the following line to the alsa.config file in /usr/share/alsa
+8. Add the following line to the alsa.config file in /usr/share/alsa

 pcm.!default { \
                   type plug \
                   slave.pcm "null" \
             }
-8. Add vehicle name to ~/.bashrc.
+9. Add vehicle name to ~/.bashrc.
 E.g. for PX01: echo ' export VEH_NAME="PX01" ' >> ~/.bashrc
-9. Reboot for dialout privileges to take effect
+10. Reboot for dialout privileges to take effect

 TODO: Add d455 installation